- Save up to £55 a year by draught proofing your home, and get expert tips on installation

 If you can't improve your windows, there are still solutions available to stop draughts.

-- Window foam seal - to be fitted around the windows.
-This is like a thick tape and comes in rolls in various colours.
+- Window foam seal - This is like a thick tape and comes in rolls in various colours.
 The tapes are easy to install as some are self-adhesive, and they're cheap.
 They are available from larger DIY stores.
 However, these do not work well for sliding sash windows.

-- Secondary glazing film (or insulating window film).
-This is a transparent film that you tape onto the window to create a double-glazing effect.
+- Secondary glazing film (or insulating window film) - This is a transparent film that you tape onto the window to create a double-glazing effect.
 Which? tested one of these films and concluded it's an eco product you don't need.
 We found that the film may need to be re-stretched periodically (with a hairdryer), which can be inconvenient.
-It can easily tear, and you'd have to buy a new pack if it did.
+It can easily tear, and you would have to buy a new pack if it did.

 Find out what other eco products to avoid in our review of eco products.